Discover the Keys to Efficient Sales Tax Compliance. Register for the 4/23 webinar!

 What is nexus?

 Nexus is created once a substantial physical presence is established.
 Unfortunately, this is not clearly defined by each state and can vary from 1 day to a number of days in other states.
+The number of days that can create nexus can also vary based on the activity performed in the state.
 Nexus means a business entity has established a direct or representational presence within a particular state or jurisdiction.
 This presence gives the state the right to require a company to pay or collect and remit certain taxes.